Johnny Sequoyah

-Early life and career
+Early life

-Sequoyah was born in Los Angeles and spent her first eight years in her mother's home state of Idaho.
+Sequoyah was born in Boise and spent her first eight years there.

+Career

 She began acting at age eight in independent films.
 In 2013 and 2014, she appeared in Ass Backwards and I Believe in Unicorns.
 She starred in Among Ravens, directed by her father, Russell Friedenberg, and produced by her mother, Heather Rae.

 In 2014, she appeared in the thriller film Wind Walkers, also directed by her father.
 Her most notable role was Bo Adams in the NBC television series Believe.
-In 2016 portrayed "Taylor Otto" in the pilot for the ABC series American Housewife, but was replaced by Meg Donnelly before the series was picked up by the network.
+In 2016, she portrayed Taylor Otto in the pilot for the ABC series American Housewife, but was replaced by Meg Donnelly before the series was picked up by the network.

 In August 2019, it was announced that Sequoyah had joined the cast of Love, Victor, the Hulu sequel series to the 2018 film Love, Simon, set to play the role of Mia.
-However, later that month, the role was recast with Rachel Naomi Hilson due to a decision to take the character in a new creative direction.
+However, later that month, the role was recast with Rachel Hilson due to a decision to take the character in a new creative direction.
 In 2021, Sequoyah played Audrey on the Dexter revival miniseries Dexter: New Blood.